gabrielmfern/intricate/README.md

 ![github.com](https://img.shields.io/github/license/gabrielmfern/intricate)
 ![github.com](https://img.shields.io/github/commit-activity/m/gabrielmfern/intricate)

 A GPU accelerated library that creates/trains/runs neural networks in safe Rust code.

 ---

+`Disclaimer`: I would like to strain that Intricate should not, (at least not yet), be used for production environments, since it is yet very unoptimized, does not work for multiple GPUs and for many other reasons.

+Intricate is just a project for fun, for now it can be used only for experiments and testing, but it is not yet ready for production.

+---